-- (6) The best practical measures undertaken or planned to avoid, minimize, or mitigate potential adverse effects on terrestrial or aquatic significant habitat resources; and - (7) Whether conditions should be included in the certificate for post-construction monitoring and reporting and for adaptive management to address potential adverse effects that cannot reliably be predicted at the time of application. - (f) In determining whether a proposed energy facility will have an unreasonable adverse effect on public health and safety, the committee shall: - (1) For all energy facilities, consider the information submitted pursuant to Site 301.08 and other relevant evidence submitted pursuant to Site 202.24; - (2) For wind energy systems, apply the following standards: - a.
-With respect to Ssound Sstandards, the: A-weighted equivalent sound levels produced by the applicant's energy facility during operations shall not exceed the greater of 45 dBA or 5 dBA above backgroundambient levels (measured at the L-90 sound level) between the hours of 8:00 a.m. and 8:00 p.m. each day, and the greater of 40 dBA or 5 dBA above backgroundambient levels (measured at the L-90 sound level) at all other times during each day, as measured using microphone placement at least 7.5 meters from any surface where reflections may influence measured sound pressure levels, on property at the exterior wall of any existing permanently occupied building on a non-participating landownerthat is used in whole or in part for permanent or temporary residential purposes's property, or at the non-participating landowner's property line if it is less than 300 feet from an existing occupied building, and these sound levels shall not be exceeded for more than 3 minutes within any 60 minute period; - b.
-With respect to Sshadow Fflicker, the Standard: Sshadow flicker created by the applicant's energy facility during operations shall not occur more than 30 hours per year or 30 minutes per day at or within any residence, learning space, workplace, health care setting, public gathering area (outdoor and indoor), or other occupied building occupied permanent residence of a non-participating landowner; and - c.
-With respect to Ssetbacks, Standards: Tithe setback distance between a wind turbine tower and an non-participating landowner's existing permanently occupied building shall be no less than 3 times the turbine tower height as measured from the center of the wind turbine base to the nearest point of the foundation of the permanently occupied building, the setback distance between a wind turbine tower and another non-participating landowner's property line shall be no less than 1.1 times the turbine tower height as measured from the center of the wind turbine base, and the setback distance between a wind turbine tower and the nearest public road shall be no less than 1.5 times the turbine tower height as measured from the center of the wind turbine base to the right-of-way line of the public road, in each case with the turbine tower height measured from the base of the turbine foundation to the tip of the blade in the vertical position; and - d.
-Participating Landowners: The applicant's energy facility may exceed the sound, shadow flicker, and setback requirements set forth in a., b., and c. above with respect to any residence, occupied building, or other property if the owner thereof has agreed in writing to waive those requirements.
+(6) The best practical measures undertaken or planned to avoid, minimize, or mitigate potential adverse effects on terrestrial or aquatic significant habitat resources; and

+(7) Whether conditions should be included in the certificate for post-construction monitoring and reporting and for adaptive management to address potential adverse effects that cannot reliably be predicted at the time of application.

+(f) In determining whether a proposed energy facility will have an unreasonable adverse effect on public health and safety, the committee shall:

+(1) For all energy facilities, consider the information submitted pursuant to Site 301.08 and other relevant evidence submitted pursuant to Site 202.24;

+(2) For wind energy systems, apply the following standards:

+a.
+With respect to sound standards, the A-weighted equivalent sound levels produced by the applicant's energy facility during operations shall not exceed the greater of 45 dBA or 5 dBA above background levels (measured at the L-90 sound level) between the hours of 8:00 a.m. and 8:00 p.m. each day, and the greater of 40 dBA or 5 dBA above background levels (measured at the L-90 sound level) at all other times during each day, as measured using microphone placement at least 7.5 meters from any surface where reflections may influence measured sound pressure levels, on property that is used in whole or in part for permanent or temporary residential purposes;

+b.
+With respect to shadow flicker, the shadow flicker created by the applicant's energy facility during operations shall not occur more than 30 hours per year or 30 minutes per day at or within any residence, learning space, workplace, health care setting, public gathering area (outdoor and indoor), or other occupied building; and c.
+With respect to setbacks, the setback distance between a wind turbine tower and an existing occupied building shall be no less than 3 times the turbine tower height as measured from the center of the wind turbine base to the nearest point of the foundation of the occupied building, the setback distance between a wind turbine tower and another landowner's property line shall be no less than 1.1 times the turbine tower height as measured from the center of the wind turbine base, and the setback distance between a wind turbine tower and the nearest public road shall be no less than 1.5 times the turbine tower height as measured from the center of the wind turbine base to the right-of-way line of the public road, in each case with the turbine tower height measured from the base of the turbine foundation to the tip of the blade in the vertical position.